-Our debt agreements contain provisions relating to changes in ownership and changes of our general partner.
-If these provisions are triggered, the outstanding debt under these agreements may become due.
+The notes and the bank credit facility contain provisions relating to changes in ownership and changes of our general partner.
+If these provisions are triggered, the outstanding debt may become due.
 If that happens, we cannot guarantee that we would be able to pay the debt.
 The general partner and its partners are not prohibited from entering into a transaction that would trigger these change-in-ownership provisions.
 The notes and the bank credit facility also contain restrictive covenants that limit our ability to incur additional debt and to engage in certain transactions.
-The debt agreements contain covenants that require us to maintain ratios of consolidated funded indebtedness to consolidated EBITDA (as these terms are similarly defined in the debt agreements) of not more than 5.00 to 1 for the bank credit facility and not more than 5.25 to 1 for the note agreements and consolidated EBITDA to consolidated interest expense (as these terms are similarly defined in the debt agreements) of not less than 2.25 to 1.
-Other covenants also limit our ability to incur additional indebtedness, grant liens on our properties or assets, or make loans, advances, investments and engage in transactions with affiliates.
-These covenants could reduce our ability to capitalize on business opportunities as they arise.
+These covenants require us to maintain certain financial ratios, including the ratios of consolidated funded indebtedness to consolidated EBITDA and consolidated EBITDA to consolidated interest expense, as these terms are defined in our bank credit facility and our various note agreements.
+These covenants also limit our ability to incur indebtedness, grant liens on our properties or assets, make loans, advances, investments and engage in transactions with affiliates.
+This could reduce our ability to capitalize on business opportunities that arise.
 Any new indebtedness could be reasonably expected to have similar or greater restrictions.